-- Linguistic (English): with an emphasis on communication integrated throughout the curriculum.
-MFL will be delivered within thematic based learning. - Mathematical: Numeracy, with an emphasis on functional and experiential learning. - Scientific: Biology, Chemistry and Physics; theoretical concepts and practical experiments. - Technological: Digital Competence. - Human and Social: PSHE; Citizenship, Geography, History and RE. - Physical: P.E., Outdoor Education, Duke of Edinburgh. - Aesthetic and Creative: Art, Music, Arts Award. - Therapeutic: sensory, play, Outdoor Education.
+- Linguistic (English): with an emphasis on communication integrated throughout the curriculum. - Mathematical: Numeracy, with an emphasis on functional and experiential learning. - Scientific: Biology, Chemistry and Physics; theoretical concepts and practical experiments. - Technology: Digital Competence. - Human and Social: PSHE; Geography, History - Physical: P.E., Outdoor Education, - Aesthetic and Creative: Art, Music, - Therapeutic: sensory, play, Outdoor Education.

 Alongside the taught curriculum, pupils in all key stages engage in a range of experiences to develop their social and emotional skills.
+This includes at least half-termly visits to enrich our curriculum offer and form connections between learning and real-life experiences.

-In order to meet all pupils' needs we will ensure that the following are all considered and appropriately incorporated where appropriate in the delivery of lessons.
+In order to meet all pupils' needs, we will ensure that the following are all considered and appropriately incorporated where appropriate in the delivery of lessons.

-Clearly displayed timetables (visual and interactive), which are capable of being changed on a day to day basis.
+Clearly displayed timetables (visual and interactive), which are capable of being changed on a day-to-day basis.

-- Keywords/Topic vocabulary clearly labelled, areas and resources clearly labelled with expectations and objectives. - A range of resources are available to access and record across the curriculum. - Emphasis is place on stepped instructions, which have no more than three steps or a more personalised approach; this is to allow for auditory processing and organization. - Establish and prompt eye contact with the pupil before speaking to them (but we do not ask for eye contact to remain focused). - Teach and support pupils to ask for help on a regular basis and we also are constantly available to support throughout the school day. - Break directions down into small steps and allow extra time for pupils to process them if needed. - Regular verbal prompts are to increase alertness and return the pupil attention to task in hand. - Monitor and limit the time that focused auditory attention is required. - Consider classroom noise level and use stimulation through music or a visual/auditory clip. - Use of levelled questioning and instructions to support pupil's ability to access and respond.
+- Keywords/Topic vocabulary clearly labelled, areas and resources clearly labelled with expectations and objectives. - A range of resources are available to access and record across the curriculum. - Emphasis is placed on stepped instructions, which have no more than three steps or a more personalised approach; this is to allow for auditory processing and organization. - Establish and prompt eye contact with the pupil before speaking to them (but we do not ask for eye contact to remain focused). - Teach and support pupils to ask for help on a regular basis and we also are constantly available to support throughout the school day. - Break directions down into small steps and allow extra time for pupils to process them if needed. - Regular verbal prompts are to increase alertness and return the pupil's attention to task in hand - Monitor and limit the time that focused auditory attention is required. - Consider classroom noise level and use stimulation through music or a visual/auditory clip. - Use of levelled questioning and instructions to support pupil's ability to access and respond.